agvar/Fin_data/README.md

 The project uses a Kaggle dataset in order to calculate a few Key perfomance Indicators that Peer to Peer lending organizations use.The KPIs used are from the following link- https://www.lightico.com/blog/lending-kpis-most-important/

 The dataset was loaded into an AWS S3 bucket and a pyspark notebook was created over an AWS EMR cluster.
-After the Exploratory Data Analysis on a subset of the files, the files were loaded using a pyspark job
+After the Exploratory Data Analysis on a subset of the files, the files were loaded using a pyspark job.
+The Kaggle dataset that was the source of data had 2 large files from 2007 to 2018, one for accepted amd the other for rejected loans.
+These datasets were split into separate files for each quater.
+The python script is used to split the files.
+Once the files are split, the files are loaded into an S3 bucket, from where the pyspark job processes them.
+The pyspark job cleanses the data and loads into a hive table

 ##### Pull Through Rate